Alex McGough

-Alexander Lee McGough (/məˈguː/ mə-GOO; born November 19, 1995) is an American professional football quarterback for the Birmingham Stallions of the United Football League (UFL).
+Alexander Lee McGough (/məˈguː/ mə-GOO; born November 19, 1995) is an American former professional football player who was a quarterback in the National Football League (NFL).
 McGough played college football for the FIU Panthers, and was selected by the Seattle Seahawks in the seventh round of the 2018 NFL draft.
-He has also been a member of the Jacksonville Jaguars, Houston Texans, and Green Bay Packers.
+He was also a member of the Jacksonville Jaguars, Houston Texans, Green Bay Packers, and Birmingham Stallions.

 College career

 2014 season

 On August 30, 2014, McGough made his FIU debut, recording 117 yards and a touchdown against Bethune–Cookman.
 On September 27, he threw an 85-yard and a 75-yard touchdown against UAB.
 On November 15, he recorded a season-high 231 yards and three touchdowns against Middle Tennessee.
 He finished his rookie season recording 1,680 yards and 14 touchdowns.

 2015 season

 On October 17, 2015, McGough attempted a career-high 51 passes against Middle Tennessee, second most in school history.
 On October 24, McGough recorded a career-best 390 yards (2nd in school history) versus Old Dominion.
 He completed 31 of 39 passes, good for 2nd most completions and 4th highest percentage in school history.
 On November 7, McGough recorded 284 yards and three touchdowns in a 48–31 blowout against Charlotte.
 He finished his second season completing 269 of 420 passes for 2,722 yards and 21 touchdowns, all school records (he broke his record for passing yards in 2017).